 What if you could create a Christmas card website?
 With Kudoboard you can add photos, videos, GIFs, and written summaries to show what you’ve done this year.
 You can even combine efforts, teaming up with a spouse to add your favorite photos and memories, or do an extended family Christmas Kudoboard, where every cousin and uncle and grandma can contribute and see what everyone has shared.

 Video Christmas Card

 Create a yearly recap video by splicing together memorable videos and photos from your family’s year.
 It’s easy to create these using the included operating system applications on your phone or computer (like iMovie, QuickTimePlayer, etc.).
 Upload the video to YouTube, create a private channel if you’d like, and then simply email the link to friends and family.
 If you still like to send off pictures, cards, or newsletters you can print a QR code that will take recipients directly to your festive video.

 Much like a video Christmas card, it can be easier and more eco-friendly to just publish your photos and family updates to a social media account, blog, or sharing service.
 Handpick your favorite photos and videos from the year, type up a summary of what’s new in your lives, and then click “post.”
 Voila.
 Easiest Christmas Card Ever.

 Online Christmas Card

 If you still love a traditional card-in-envelope but you’d like to be a little more eco-friendly, we’ve got the perfect solution for you.
 An online holiday card can be delivered with envelope animations and structure that mirrors an actual greeting card, but exclusively online.
-The price is much more affordable, and you can send to a larger number of people.
+The price is much more affordable, and you can send it to a larger number of people.
 All you need is an email address!
 I love this modern tree online Christmas card and this free snowflake option.

 Happy Holidays from Kudoboard